Last Updated on April 16, 2023 by Andrew Pirie

 1. UAAP Season 77 Athletics Schedule

-The UAAP Athletics will be held at Phil Sports December 6 to 10 over 5 days.
+The UAAP Athletics will be held at Phil Sports from December 6 to 10 over 5 days.

 Fully Automatic timing and wind gauge will be used.